kizniche/Mycodo/mycodo-manual.md

 ### TSL2561

-The TSL2561 SparkFun Luminosity Sensor Breakout is a sophisticated light sensor which has a flat response across most of the visible spectrum.
+The TSL2561 Luminosity Sensor is a sophisticated light sensor which has a flat response across most of the visible spectrum.
 Unlike simpler sensors, the TSL2561 measures both infrared and visible light to better approximate the response of the human eye.
 And because